 Why a property owner pays ground rent

 Some property owners pay rent for the land their home is built on.
 The landowner charges the property owner annual ground rent.
-You don’t pay ground rent for a flat or apartment.

 Ground rent is paid if the legal documents for a property have a lease agreement or fee farm grant.

 The lease or fee farm grant will say:

 - annual amount of ground rent

 - rent owner entitled to the ground rent

 Paying ground rent